What is this thing?

 Robin is overwhelmingly an engineering organization.
 You'll be able to have a deeply technical conversation with virtually any member of the team.
 Please ask hard questions.
 We're happy to answer them.

-If you have questions that aren't covered there, feel free to reach out directly to email@example.com, and we'll get your answers in a flash.
+If you have questions that aren't covered, feel free to reach out directly to email@example.com, and we'll get your answers in a flash.

 What does it do?